Logarithmic EW corrections at one-loop: EW Sudakov corrections at one-loop

 where $P^2$ is an appropriate kinematical invariant.
 To identify the correspondence with DR, one can match these logarithms with the poles appearing in the expression of $\mathcal{L}\left(P^2, m_{\varphi} ^2\right)$ obtained in DR for $m_{\varphi} =0$, which is

 \end{itemize} We can then define the total QED contribution $L^{\mathrm{QED}}_{\text{tot}} $ as

 where

 and $L^{\mathrm{QED, MR}}_{\text{tot}}$ is as defined in Eq. \eqref{LSC2}.
 Here, a natural choice is to use $\mu_{\text{IR}}=m_W$ to recast the $l^{\text{LSC}, A}$ term in a similar form to $l^{\text{LSC}, W/Z}$ in Eq. \eqref{LSC1}, which effectively corresponds to integrating out QED radiation up to the scale $m_W$.
-Any explicit dependence on $\mu_{\text{IR}}$ will cancel when the virtual one-loop amplitude is combined with the corresponding (integrated) real radiation.
+The conversion from MR to DR for QED contributions has for the finite contributions also been performed in Ref.~\cite{Pagani:2021vyk} which is equivalent to our formulation with the choice $\lambda=Q=\mu_{\text{IR}}$.
+Eventually, any explicit dependence on $\mu_{\text{IR}}$ will cancel when the virtual one-loop EW amplitude is combined with the corresponding (integrated) real radiation - for example as part of a standard NLO QED subtraction scheme.

 We want to note that in our construction of one-loop EW corrections any mass-suppressed contributions are neglected.
 These mass-suppressed contributions lead to additional IR divergent logarithms suppressed e.g. by $m_{\varphi} ^2/s$.
 This means that while in the case of massless emitters we perfectly recover the correct IR divergent structure, in the case of massive emitters we only reconstruct the correct IR structure up to $\mathcal{O} (m_{\varphi} ^2/s)$.